drunner/drunner/DRUNNERDEV.md

 ## Linux

-Install docker, checkout from github, then:
+Install docker, checkout drunner/drunner from github, then:
 ```
-./build
+./build install
 ```

 This uses a docker container to build drunner.
 Works fine compiling for Linux from cygwin in Windows too (via the docker beta and Cygwin's bash).